bgmeulem/matte-light/README.md

 It's hard to find light themes out there that don't completely obliterate your eyeballs.
+[Atom One x Github light](https://github.com/softtama/vscode-theme-atom-one-x-github-light-gray) does a fantastic job of taking the best from the Github light theme, but with Atom's wonderful syntax highlighting.
-I adapted this theme from [Atom One x Github light](https://github.com/softtama/vscode-theme-atom-one-x-github-light-gray) to be a bit darker and lower contrast, and even cleaner.
+This theme adapted this idea further to be a bit darker and lower contrast, so it's even easier on the eyes.
 Enjoy!

 ![image 1](assets/img1.PNG)